 The following chart shows the benefits you’ll enjoy at each tier of American Airlines AAdvantage status in 2022:

 Gold status is the first tier of elite status with American Airlines AAdvantage, and it’s the easiest to earn.
 With this tier of elite status, you’ll earn benefits like a free checked bag, complimentary preferred seating, a 40 percent elite mileage bonus and a 24-hour upgrade window.

 AAdvantage Platinum Pro

 The Platinum Pro level of the American Airlines AAdvantage program keeps the same number of free checked bags and preferred seating as the Platinum level in 2021, but starting in 2022, it will offer an additional checked bag.
-You’ll begin earning an 80 percent elite mileage bonus, and you’ll enjoy a 72-hour upgrade window when you fly.
+You’ll begin earning an 80 percent elite mileage bonus and enjoy a 72-hour upgrade window when you fly.
 You’ll also get free same-day flight changes and the opportunity to earn more rewards after taking 30 flights.

 AAdvantage Executive Platinum